bebound/bebound.github.io/content/posts/build-your-own-tiny-tiny-rss-service.md

 noread = true
 +++

 After Inoreader change the free plan, which limit the max subscription to 150, I begin to find an alternative.
 Finally, I found Tiny Tiny RSS.
-It has a nice website and has the fever API Plugin which was supported by most of the RSS reader APP, so you can read RSS on all of you devices.
+It has a nice website and has the fever API Plugin which was supported by most of the RSS reader app, so you can read RSS on all of you devices.

 This post will tell you how to deploy it on your server.